fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 It's possible to cover all cases you can think of and still have gaps where the developer will do something "creative" that you didn't think of, so it's important to have the process fail safely in this case.

-For example, if we have the case mentioned above where the label changes mid way through the build.
+For example, if we have the case mentioned above where the label changes midway through the build.
 If we didn't think of this beforehand, it might be best to fail the build and alert the user if something we weren't expecting happened.
 The alternative, where we deploy the wrong type of version anyway, could result in bigger problems, so failing and notifying the developer is the safest way out of this situation.

 #### Know the same thing happens every time

 We might have the best tests imaginable for our software, tests that catch every possible issue.
 That's great, but they're useless if we don't run them on the code before it's deployed.

 We need to guarantee that the tests will run and we need to be sure that they run against the code that will actually be deployed.
 For example, it's no use if the tests are run against Alice's branch if they would then fail if they're run against master after Alice's changes are merged.
-We're deploying from master so we need to make sure that the tests are run against a copy of master with Alice's changes merged in.
+We're deploying from the master so we need to make sure that the tests are run against a copy of master with Alice's changes merged in.

 This brings us to a critical concept.
 We need to make sure that the same thing happens every time.
 Or rather that the required tasks are all performed and in the right order.

 #### Code always kept deployable

 Having code that's always deployable (and provably so) makes life easier.
 This is especially so when the master branch contains the code running in the production environment.
-For example, if a bug is found and it needs to be fixed, you can pull a copy of master (knowing it is the code running in production), fix the bug and make a pull request back to master.
+For example, if a bug is found and it needs to be fixed, you can pull a copy of master (knowing it is the code running in production), fix the bug, and make a pull request back to master.
 This is relatively straight forward.

 If, on the other hand, master and production are very different and master is not deployable, then you would have to find out what code <i>is</i> running in production, pull a copy of that, fix the bug, figure out a way to push it back, then work out how to deploy that specific commit.
 That's not great and would have to be a completely different workflow from a normal deployment.